 Weald Country Park, Essex

-The BHS granted £3,000 from the Paths for Communities Fund to help restore a boggy section of bridleway in Weald Country Park, Essex.
+The BHS granted £3,000 from the Ride Out Fund to help restore a boggy section of bridleway in Weald Country Park, Essex.
 Essex Bridleways Association also put £2,500 towards the project, which was carried out with the support of Essex County Council.

 The route was previously too boggy and waterlogged to be usable, but thanks to its restoration it is now in good condition for walkers, riders and cyclists alike to make the most of.